 3. Agricultural use

 Antibiotics are widely used in livestock farming to promote growth and prevent diseases.
 This contributed significantly to emerging antibiotic resistance.
-This is because these strains can transfer to humans from animals through food or direct contact.
+This is because these strains can transfer to humans from animals through food or direct contact with humans.
 When they transfer from livestock to humans, they bring their antibiotic resistance along for the ride.

 Let us see how they fight against the AMR terror:

-“But I always get azithromycin for my sinus colds!”
+“But I always take Azithromycin for my sinus colds!”

 Pharmacists hear this all the time and have become master educators in response.
 They apply patience and use accessible language to explain why antibiotics cannot work in case of viral infections like the common cold or many cases of bronchial infections.

-These educational moments happen several times across thousands of pharmacy shop counters all over the world.
+These educational moments happen several times across thousands of pharmacies all over the world.
 The result is that it helps gradually shift public understanding about appropriate antibiotic use.

-If a pharmacist proposes a different medication or questions a prescription, they do not question the authority of the doctor.
+If a pharmacist proposes a different medication or questions a prescription, they do not question the doctor’s authority.
 Instead, this act seeks to add value through specialized knowledge that is necessary for ensuring the safety of the patient and the proper use of available antibiotics.

-This reflects the pharmacist roles and responsibilities in managing global antimicrobial resistance.
+This reflects the pharmacist’s roles and responsibilities in managing global antimicrobial resistance.

 These personalized consultations build trust and improve adherence.
 They turn out to be crucial elements in preventing the development of resistant infections.